ayoung4/fp-remote-data/readme.md

 ## Transition and use with State Management

 Each of these ADTs can be used as models for a state store.
 The transition function is provided to create state transitions between subtypes of the provided ADTs.
 Transition creates a function that accepts an ADT instance and returns a new ADT instance.
-It accepts an object in which keys are ADT subtypes and values are functions from a subtype to a new ADT subtype.
-Any ADT subtypes that are not included as keys are mapped back to their original values in the resulting function.
+Transition accepts an object in which keys are ADT subtypes and values are functions from that subtype's value to a new ADT subtype.
+Any ADT subtypes that are not included as keys in the argument are mapped back to their original values in the resulting function.

 In the following example:
 - the reset action transitions all states to the initial state